intel/pmem-csi/README.md

     * [NodeControllerServer](#node-controller-server)
     * [NodeServer](#node-server)

-* **_Unified_** mode is intended to run the driver in a single-node cluster, mostly for testing the driver in a non-clustered environment.
+* **_Unified_** mode is intended to run the driver in a single host, mostly for testing the driver in a non-clustered environment.

 ### Driver Components